It’s one of the most mesmerizing paintings ever created, and in this post, you’ll discover the ultimate list of facts about Girl With a Pearl Earring.

 9. Is the pearl in the girl’s ear actually a pearl?

-It seems a bit odd that the title of the painting wouldn’t actually reflect what we’re seeing, but according to Dutch astrophysicist Vincent Icke, it’s not too certain whether or not the earring is actually a pearl.
+It seems a bit odd that the title of the painting wouldn’t reflect what we’re seeing, but according to Dutch astrophysicist Vincent Icke, it’s not too certain whether or not the earring is a pearl.

-After all, Johannes Vermeer was known to be a master with the use of light, so we can rest assured he wouldn’t depict a pearl shinier than it actually is.
+After all, Johannes Vermeer was known to be a master with the use of light, so we can rest assured he wouldn’t depict a pearl shinier than it is.

 10. Did Vermeer’s daughter paint pearl earrings as well?